6 Bergamot Essential Oil Benefits, How To Use, & Side Effects

 - If applied directly to the skin, it may cause allergic dermatitis, skin irritation, and sun sensitivity.

-- Anecdotal evidence suggests bergamot may interfere with anesthesia, diabetes, medication, and antidepressants.
+- Anecdotal evidence suggests bergamot may interfere with anesthesiai XA perioperative procedure (during or at the time of an operation) that involves artificially inducing pain insensitivity in patients. , diabetes, medication, and antidepressants.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.